Dynamic reconfiguration of human brain networks during learning: Full Description of Methods

 We used one-sample $t$-tests to test statistically whether the differences between representative values from the real networks and null model networks over the subject population was significantly different from zero.
-The results, which we reported in the main manuscript, indicated that in contrast to what we observed using each of the three null models, the human brain displayed a heightened modular structure composed of more modules with smaller size.
+The results, which we reported in the main manuscript, indicated that in contrast to what we observed using each of the three null models, the human brain displayed a heightened modular structure.
+That is, it is composed of more modules, which have smaller sizes.
 Considering the three null models in order, this suggests that cortical connectivity has a precise topological organization, that cortical regions consistently maintain individual connectivity signatures necessary for cohesive community organization, and that functional communities evolve cohesively in time (see Figure 2 in the main manuscript).
 Importantly, the stationarity of modular organization $\zeta$ was also higher in the human brain than in the connectional or nodal null models, indicating a cohesive temporal evolution of functional communities.